Bellinger, Dodgers top Astros 6-2 to tie World Series 2-all

 With the Dodgers three innings from falling into a deep deficit, the rookie slugger sparked a late comeback that stopped the Houston Astros' surge.

-"Relief, for sure," Bellinger said.
-"I think everyone knows I was struggling."
+"Sometimes you see in the postseason you want to try to do too much, and that's what I was doing," Bellinger said.
+"Today I tried to make an effort of not doing too much, and when you do that you get two hits sometimes.
+It's a crazy game."

-George Springer put the Astros ahead with a two-out homer in the sixth, the first hit off Los Angeles starter Alex Wood.
-The crowd at Minute Maid Park, where the Astros had been 7-0 this postseason, was revved up in anticipation of the Astros having a chance to win the first title in their 56-season history on Sunday.
+George Springer put the Astros ahead with a two-out homer in the sixth , the first hit off Los Angeles starter Alex Wood.
+The crowd at Minute Maid Park, where Houston had been 7-0 this postseason, was revved up in anticipation of the Astros having a chance to win the first title in their 56-season history on Sunday.

 Instead, the Series will go back to Los Angeles no matter what.
 Clayton Kershaw starts Game 5 for the Dodgers on Sunday night and Dallas Keuchel for the Astros in a rematch of the opener, when Kershaw pitched Los Angeles to a 3-1 win.